Mujster/SQE-TermProject/README.md

 ## Automated Test case or suit generator for given SUT

-This module shall be UI-based, accept the source code of the system under test (SUT) in a specific language (C/C++ or JS), and generate test cases or test suites to achieve 100% code (or maximum possible) coverage of the SUT by generating test cases using random values.
+This module shall be UI-based, accept the source code of the system under test (SUT) in a specific language (TS), and generate test cases or test suites to achieve 100% code (or maximum possible) coverage of the SUT by generating test cases using random values.
 This will ideally be fully automated.
+Tool is only wokring for simple functions but not for classes,etc.

 The test cases can be generated to maximize coverage for the given coverage criteria: